The process of bone healing slows down and becomes less effective with age.

 Here’s why damaged bones heal more slowly in older people than in younger people:

-- As you get older, it can take longer to heal from an injury.
+- It can take longer to heal from an injury as you get older.

 - People over 50 – particularly women (see sources below this article) – tend to be at increased risk for developing osteoporosis, a condition characterized by thinning bones.

 Osteoporosis makes fractures more likely and affects the pace of healing.
-In fact, if you have osteoporosis or another condition affecting your bones — such as rheumatoid arthritis — you may not fully recover even with proper care and treatment.
+If you have osteoporosis or another condition affecting your bones — such as rheumatoid arthritis — you may not fully recover even with proper care and treatment.

 The reason that bone healing takes so long in older people is that it involves several different processes working together in unison: